retroprom/docker/README.md

 Images should be set up to start the emulator using dumb-init.

 System images usually start in the foreground and require a terminal.

+### Legal

+This package is - for the moment at least - in the public domain.

+In legislatures without a public domain, CC0 may be applied instead.

+This software is provided **without any warranty** - express or implied.

+It is intended for **hobby, research and training use only**.

+Images built will contain **licensed materials owned by third parties**.

+Many of the systems provided are **limited to non-commercial use**.

+This package itself contains no licensed material from third parties.

+Non-hobbyist users are advised to carefully analyze the legal situation.